 Going with Lions Brand on this one.

-Before I jumped in to working on my pillowcase, I got a scrap piece of long-ish fabric.
-I sewed the 2 short ends together to fashion a ‘column' like the pillowcase opening.
+Before I jumped into work on the crochet trim of my pillowcase, I got a scrap piece of long-ish fabric.
+I sewed the 2 short ends together to fashion a ‘column’ like the pillowcase opening.
 I practiced my blanket stitch and crochet for bit on this fabric to get my tension down and learn some stitches.

-Supplies needed to crochet a border/lace on pillowcase:
+Supplies needed to crochet lace edging on pillowcase:

 Crochet Lace Edging: How I put the border/lace edge on my pillowcases: